Invicticus/sauce-demo-TA/README.md

 - Download the appropriate webdriver for your browser and place it in the same directory as the script.
 - Run the script by running the command python test_script.py.
 - Included in the repository is a HTML report based on the execution of the test cases.
 To run your own report, from the command line type pytest --html=reports/report.html
+- To view html file, navigate to the reports directory --> report.html --> right click --> Open in Browser --> Select browser of your choice
 - To run test cases in parallel from the command line type python -m pytest -n 3 (3 in this example represents the number of threads to run)